sunaku/vim-unbundle/README.markdown

 1. Clone this Git repository or [download its contents][downloads] into a new `bundle/vim-unbundle` subdirectory inside your Vim runtime directory.
-For example, `~/.vim/bundle/vim-unbundle` would be the corect location in Unix.
+For example, `~/.vim/bundle/vim-unbundle` would be the correct location in Unix.

         cd ~/.vim/bundle/
         git clone git://github.com/sunaku/vim-unbundle.git